Driving without insurance in Virginia

 An SR-22 (Financial Responsibility Insurance Certificate) is essentially a required document that will be filed with the DMV that ensures you are carrying the legally required insurance coverage.
-This certificate also tells auto insurance companies in Virginia that you are a high-risk driver, which typically increases the cost of your insurance premiums.
-Evidence of an SR-22 will stay on your insurance record for three years.
+This certificate could also indicate to auto insurance companies in Virginia that you are a high-risk driver, which typically increases the cost of your insurance premiums.
+If the state requires you to carry an SR-22, you must do so for three continuous years.
 Shopping for insurance may be challenging because some companies may refuse to issue you a policy when you require an SR-22 form.

 Virginia’s online insurance verification system

 The VA DMV utilizes an Insurance Verification Program to confirm that all registered vehicles in the state carry the required liability insurance.
 This program requires all insurance carriers to send proof of insurance to the DMV when a new policy is purchased or send notice when a policy has been canceled.
 If a vehicle is shown to not have insurance, the DMV will send a notice to the registered owner.